 How important is my child’s essay?

 Very!
-The essay can tell the Selection Committee a lot about the needs, self-esteem, and desire of the applicant to join the Math Corps.
+The essay can tell the Selection Committee a lot about the applicant and why they want and/or need to join the Math Corps.
 It is a very important document that is kept in the Math Corps files for years.

 How can my child increase their chances of getting accepted in the Math Corps?